btraut/eol-loader/README.md

-eol-loader for Webpack
+eol-loader
 ====================

-Simple [Webpack](http://webpack.github.io/) loader to replace all EOL characters with os.EOL, the platform-appropriate EOL character.
+eol-loader, inspired by [gulp-eol](https://github.com/fritx/gulp-eol), is a [Webpack](http://webpack.github.io/) loader that serves two purposes:

+1. It replaces all end of line characters with the appropriate EOL character for your platform, as determined by os.EOL.
+2. It adds a newline to the end of files that lack one.

 ###Example: